Bellows

 The term "bellows" is used by extension for a flexible bag whose volume can be changed by compression or expansion, but not used to deliver air.
 For example, the light-tight (but not airtight) bag allowing the distance between the lens and film of a folding photographic camera to be varied is called a bellows.

 Etymology

 "Bellows" is only used in plural.
 The Old English name for "bellows" was blǽstbęl(i)g, blást-bęl(i)g 'blast-bag', 'blowing-bag'; the prefix was dropped and by the eleventh century the simple bęlg, bylg, bylig ('bag') was used.
 The word is cognate with "belly".
 There are similar words in Old Norse, Swedish, and Danish and Dutch (blaasbalg), but the derivation is not certain.
-'Bellows' appears not to be cognate with the apparently similar Latin follis.
+'Bellows' appears not to be cognate with the superficially similar Latin follis.

 Metallurgy

 Several processes, such as metallurgical iron smelting and welding, require so much heat that they could only be developed after the invention, in antiquity, of the bellows.
 The bellows are used to deliver additional air to the fuel, raising the rate of combustion and therefore the heat output.

 Various kinds of bellows are used in metallurgy: